 An individual is deemed to lack the means to go to court where their annual household income from all sources is no more than:

 a) Twice the IPREM applicable at the time the application is made, for individuals who are not part of a family unit.

-b) Two and a half times the IPREM applicable at the time the application is made, for individuals who are part of a family unit containing fewer than four people.
+b) Two and a half times the IPREM in force at the time of making the request, where the persons in question are part of any of the types of family unit with fewer than four members.

 c) Three times the IPREM, for individuals who are part of a family unit containing at least four people.